SolPOCandCo/SolPOC/README.md

 See the tutorial folder for more details.

 ## For specialists

+The code uses a conventional method known as the Transfer Matrix Method (TMM) for calculation of the stack optical properties (Reflectance, Transmittance and Absorptance), in all wavelenghts with a incidence angle.
+This method based on Fresnel equations has been detailed in the scientifique literature.
+The TMM method is used in key function named RTA, using the complex refractive index and thickness of thin layers deposited on a substrate.
+The complex refractive index of materials are available in folder “Materials”, and mainly come from of the RefractiveInde.info website.
+The website share refractive index of materials in peer-reviewed papers.

+'''
+RefractiveIndex.INFO - Refractive index database
+'''
+The complex refractive indices of composite layer, such as cermet (W-Al2O3) or porous materials (air-SiO2) were estimated by applying an Effective Medium Approximation (EMA) method.
+Such methods consider a macroscopically inhomogeneous medium where quantities such as the dielectric function vary in space.
+Different EMA theories have been reported in the literature, and the Bruggeman method is used here.

+COPS code (in a later version written in Scilab) has already provided scientific publication:
+- A.Grosjean et al, Influence of operating conditions on the optical optimization of solar selective absorber coatings, Solar Energy Materials and Solar Cells, Volume 230, 2021, 111280, ISSN 0927-0248, https://doi.org/10.1016/j.solmat.2021.111280.
+- A.Grosjean et al, Replacing silver by aluminum in solar mirrors by improving solar reflectance with dielectric top layers, Sustainable Materials and Technologies, Volume 29, 2021, e00307, ISSN 2214-9937, https://doi.org/10.1016/j.susmat.2021.e00307.
+- A.Grosjean et al Comprehensive simulation and optimization of porous SiO2 antireflective coating to improve glass solar transmittance for solar energy applications, Solar Energy Materials and Solar Cells, Volume 182, 2018, Pages 166-177, ISSN 0927-0248, https://doi.org/10.1016/j.solmat.2018.03.040.
+- Danielle Ngoue, Antoine Grosjean, (...), Ceramics for concentrated solar power (CSP): From thermophysical properties to solar absorbers, In Elsevier Series on Advanced Ceramic Materials, Advanced Ceramics for Energy Conversion and Storage, Elsevier, 2020, Pages 89-127, ISBN 9780081027264,

 ## References
 If you use COPS and if this is relevant, please cite the papers associated with.
 Another paper, just for COPS, is on way